 Finishing Appliqué with More Embroidery

-When the appliqué pieces are stitched in place, add the rest of the embroidery, stitching as usual.
+When you have the appliqué pieces stitched in place, add the rest of the embroidery, stitching as usual.

 By combining appliqué with your favorite embroidery methods, you'll be able to create beautiful designs in a new way.
 You'll save some time and give your stitching a unique look!